Scott Miller (pop musician): Musical legacy and influence

 In 2013, MTV wrote of "Miller's indelible output" and "Game Theory's transcendent tunes" as "his legacy ... ready and waiting for discovery."

 Spin wrote that Miller's influence as a songwriter outreached his fame.
 Miller was credited as an influential force in the 1980s- and 1990s-era music scenes, beginning in Northern California with bands associated with the Paisley Underground genre, and later influencing better-known independent pop artists.
 In 1996, Aimee Mann stated that "Scott Miller is the best songwriter out there, in my opinion.
 I often think about that when I'm writing: 'Would Scott think this song is any good?'" adding "Scott's definitely better than me."
 Mann confirmed more than a decade later, "I was very influenced by Scott Miller's songwriting," and "musically, he was a really big influence."

 According to MTV, Miller's work with Game Theory in the 1980s remained "still visceral and vital" in 2013, "influencing a new generation of indie artists."
-Significant musicians who have praised Miller's talent and enduring influence on their work include The New Pornographers' leader A.C.
-Newman, Okkervil River's Will Sheff, Charles Bissell of the Wrens, Doug Gillard, and Ted Leo, each of whom performed at a New York City tribute to Miller on June 29, 2013, as well as Veruca Salt's Nina Gordon, the Posies' Ken Stringfellow, and Camper Van Beethoven's Jonathan Segel, each of whom appeared on Loud Family albums as guest musicians.
-Many other artists inspired by Miller's music found greater commercial success than Miller; among those cited are Jellyfish, Velvet Crush, Matthew Sweet, Ben Folds, Guided by Voices, and Michael Penn.
+Significant musicians who have praised Miller's talent and enduring influence on their work include the New Pornographers' leader A.C.
+Newman, Okkervil River's Will Sheff, Charles Bissell of the Wrens, Doug Gillard and Ted Leo, each of whom performed at a New York City tribute to Miller on June 29, 2013, as well as Veruca Salt's Nina Gordon, the Posies' Ken Stringfellow and Camper Van Beethoven's Jonathan Segel, each of whom appeared on Loud Family albums as guest musicians.
+Many other artists inspired by Miller's music found greater commercial success than did Miller, such as Jellyfish, Velvet Crush, Matthew Sweet, Ben Folds, Guided by Voices and Michael Penn.

-Miller was acknowledged by Irish rock group The Revenants in their 1999 song "Scott Miller Said", which opens by quoting Miller's "Andy in Ten Years", from Lolita Nation.
-Music critic Nick Kelly, writing for Ireland's largest newspaper, named "Scott Miller Said" as the "greatest ever Irish rock song".
+Miller was acknowledged by Irish rock group the Revenants in their 1999 song "Scott Miller Said", which opens by quoting Miller's "Andy in Ten Years" from Lolita Nation.
+Music critic Nick Kelly, writing for Ireland's largest newspaper, named "Scott Miller Said" as the "greatest ever Irish rock song."

-In January 2014, Spin led an article with: "The legacy of Scott Miller, the former Game Theory and The Loud Family power-pop songsmith who died early last year, just got that much more impressive," crediting Miller for bringing Ted Leo to the attention of Aimee Mann, on the occasion of the release of Mann and Leo's first studio release together as The Both.
+In January 2014, Spin led an article with: "The legacy of Scott Miller, the former Game Theory and The Loud Family power-pop songsmith who died early last year, just got that much more impressive," crediting Miller for bringing Leo to the attention of Mann on the occasion of the release of Mann and Leo's first studio release together as the Both.
 Their song "Bedtime Stories", which appears on The Both (2014), was written about Miller as an expression of mourning and as "a musical salute... consciously a tribute to him, especially the chord progression of the chorus, which is very, very Loud Family."

 A biography by rock critic Brett Milano, Don't All Thank Me at Once: The Lost Genius of Scott Miller, was published in October 2015.
-Milano described his book as one that not only tells Miller's story, but also explores "the college and indie-rock explosion of the 1980s and 1990s," and how some influential artists "managed to fall through the cracks."
+Milano described his book as not only telling Miller's story, but also exploring "the college and indie-rock explosion of the 1980s and 1990s" and how some influential artists "managed to fall through the cracks."